inkline/inkline.io/src/pages/docs/utilities/overflow.md

 ---
-title: Overflow Utilities - Inkline
+title: Utilities - Overflow - Inkline
 description: You can use the overflow utilities for deciding how content overflows an element.
 ---